sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

   end
 end
 ```
 > Note: you must still specify the `column_name:datatype` when doing a remove.
+(Migrations should be reversible.)